EUMETNET/eurodeo.github.io/_pages/about.markdown

 # Introduction

-A project called the Provision of Open Access to Public Meteorological Data and Development of Shared Federated Data Infrastructure for the Development of Information Products and Services (RODEO) is a joint effort by eleven European National Meteorological and Hydrological Services (NMHS), the European Centre for Medium-Range Weather
+A project called RODEO, the Provision of Open Access to Public Meteorological Data and Development of Shared Federated Data Infrastructure for the Development of Information Products and Services is a joint effort by eleven European National Meteorological and Hydrological Services (NMHS), the European Centre for Medium-Range Weather
 Forecasts (ECMWF) and the network of 31 European National Meteorological and Hydrological Services (EUMETNET).
 [The Project Partners](https://eurodeo.github.io/about#partners) are listed in a section below.

 The RODEO project develops a user interface and Application Programming Interfaces (API) for accessing meteorological datasets declared as High Value Datasets (HVD) by the EU